mkiser/WTFJHT/faq.md

 The [WTF Member Forum](https://talk.whatthefuckjusthappenedtoday.com/) is a community that exists 24/7/365 to discuss the news, coordinate actions, share perspectives, and connect with likeminded people.
 It's a [Discourse](http://www.discourse.org/) community hub, which is amazing, free, and open sourced.
 It needs to be hosted somewhere, however.
 The provider of choice is [Digital Ocean](https://www.digitalocean.com). *Monthly Cost:* \~$20

 **NewsWhip Spike:**
 I recently started using [Spike by NewsWhip](https://www.newswhip.com/newswhip-spike/) to help me more quickly source the daily news.
 Their tool is incredible, but very expensive.
-They belive in the WTF mission and cut me a deal for access. *Monthly Cost:* $100
+They believe in the WTF mission and cut me a deal for access. *Monthly Cost:* $100

 **Python Anywhere:**
 I built a news aggregator called [Current Status](https://currentstatus.io/) to help me source the top political news from across the web.
 I host it on Python Anywhere. *Monthly Cost:* $20